-WARNING!
 Failure to remove ALL debris when replacing the belt could result in vehicle damage, loss of control and severe injury or death.

-- 1. Allow hot components to cool before performing this procedure. - Remove the engine access cover and thoroughly clean all debris from the aluminum debris bracket and from the engine compartment. - Remove the clutch cover screws and open the clutch cover.
-(It does not have to be removed from the vehicle.)
-Remove all debris wrapped in and around the PVT system.
+- 1. Allow hot components to cool before performing this procedure. - Remove the engine access panel and thoroughly clean ALL debris from the engine compartment.